mariobox/Hugo-Source/content/book/ikigai.md

 There's many ways to live a good and meaningful life, but I think one of the most important steps is to think on what a good and meaningful life would be to you.

-If/when you do know what matters most to you, then the rest of the points are just cost/benefit, expected value, planning, forecasting, things like that.
+<mark>If/when you do know what matters most to you, then the rest of the points are just cost/benefit, expected value, planning, forecasting, things like that</mark>.

 In a world where marketing and advertising exists, you need to do it because that's the equilibrium.
 If you fight against equilibriums, you lose.